pshannon-bioc/graph/README.md

     ?graphNEL

 takes the user to the appropriate location.
+It is appropriate to document constructors on the same page as the class and its methods; a stub is provided as an example in

+    man/graphNEL-class.Rd

 # Deliverables